 CHOOSING A PRESET FIRST

-As already mentioned above I work with Lightroom to edit all my pictures.
+As already mentioned above I work with Lightroom to edit all my pictures with my own presets.
 I prefer the cloud-based option which makes it super easy to convert all our work directly to the mobile App on my phone.

-If you just started with Lightroom you should use the free mobile version first.
-It’s perfect to get familiar with the program.
-But if you want to use it in longterm I cannot recommend you highly enough to get the desktop version.
-The price for the full version also includes a license for Photoshop.
-You will read about how I use it later.
+If you just started with Lightroom you can use the free mobile version first to get familiar with it.
+But if you want to use it in longterm I can’t recommend you high enough to get the desktop version.
+The price for Adobe Creative Cloud not only includes the full Lightroom version but also a license for Photoshop.
+You can read about how I use this program below.

-The next step is going through my presets folder with edits I saved over he last years.
+The next step is going through my presets folder with setting I have saved over the last years.
 That’s how I can first see which “editing-style” works the best for my pic.
 Maybe a light pink-pastel edit?
 Or better a deep & moody one?
 I have a wide variety of different presets so I always find one I like.

 Every photo is different when it comes to light conditions and colors.
-Thats why I always do some fine editing after applying a preset.
-I change the lights, shadows, … until I have a result I like.
+Thats why I usually do some fine editing after applying a preset.
+I change the lights, shadows, … until I have a result I’m happy with.

 ADDING A LITTLE EXTRA SUNSHINE

-If you go through my instagram page you will notice that I like to add a little sunshine to most of my content.
+If you go through my instagram page you will notice that I like to add a little sunshine to some of my photos.
 I do this with the brush- or radial-tool in Lightroom.
 I mark a specific area of my picture on which I like to have a little light added and create a “fake” sunshine.